The daily headlines will always provoke conversation.

 Our local businesses have suffered because of COVID-19.
 We must ensure our local businesses can thrive.
 I will work to expand existing programs to help small businesses throughout the state, such as the Small Business Express Program, and would work to help small businesses use business interruption insurance to recoup COVID-19 costs.
 Trumbull is home to many successful small and medium-size businesses, and continued support for carefully planned economic development is vital to our future economic success.

 Because so many of us depend on having the ability to work at home now, we must have access to high-technology fiber optics to attract new businesses to the area.
-We should pass a higher education training initiative that forgives loans for students who stay in Connecticut after graduation to work in critical industries, and we must provide businesses with the incentive to stay by supporting expanded 5G networks.
+We should pass a higher education training initiative that forgives loans for students who stay in Connecticut after graduation to work in critical industries, and we must provide businesses with the incentive to stay by supporting the expansion and improvement of our digital infrastructure.
 Also, Connecticut’s bridges, dams, and roads are in need of attention and in some cases, critical repair.
 This requires a commitment to adequately support the state’s Transportation Fund.
 However, I would not support doing so through a regressive toll plan, particularly since such tolling makes us too dependent on tax revenue from driving, which gives the state a perverse inventive to encourage people to drive at a time in which we want people to remain close to home (because of COVID-19) and reduce their carbon output (because of climate change).
 Additionally, the state should work to provide towns and cities with municipally-based broadband options to eliminate the digital divide.

 We need to ensure our elected officials are honest, transparent and accountable.
 We must support Connecticut’s Citizens’ Election Program (CEP), which is a model for the entire country in clean campaign finance laws.
 CEP ensures that our elected officials answer to the public rather than policy being driven by special interest or personal gain.
 This includes meeting with constituents throughout the year at easily accessible locations and holding public forums to hear from the community.
 Moreover, Connecticut is fortunate to have a strong Office of State Ethics.
 However, over the course of the last several years, that office has been a target for budget cuts and consolidations.
 I believe that we need to maintain the effectiveness of the Office of State Ethics and strengthen the reporting and enforcement requirements for lobbyists and state contractors.